Lagkouvardos/DivCom/README.md

 ### Requirements
-In order to execute the scripts, it is required the R language [R language](https://www.r-project.org/ "R download site") to be locally installed.
+In order to execute the scripts, it is required the [R language](https://www.r-project.org/ "R download site") to be locally installed.
 The use of the [R-Studio](https://www.rstudio.com/products/rstudio-desktop/ "R-studio download site") will simplify the procedure even for non-experienced users.
 During the first execution of the program, all the necessary packages will be installed, so at least for this first run, a stable internet connection is required.

 ### Installation